Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Joel: Is it..

 - Protogen.
-Umm no. This being is basically a cyborg or sometimes a synthetic being.
+Umm no. This being is basically a cyborg or sometimes a synthetic being. ...
+And it's common either.
 - Python.
 Mmm, this spam ham is yummy, is that right Lex?
 - Manggarai (Answer).
 This brand new costume design is based after Komodo dragon. an endemic reptile species only found in Indonesia.
 Manggarai because the preservation site National Komodo Park, Komodo Island is located at District Manggarai, Nusa Tenggara Timur.
 This species is of course you guessed it, very rare & vulnerable.
 - Bengkulu.
 Wait, are we having plant based costume design now?
 Wonder how does Rafflesia chan would look like.

 Joel: Folks, initially I would take a rat design, coz I like rat or mouse back then.
 No no no! the cute rat, yess! ...
 But you see, my Shio happens to be rabbit, and..
 I'm confused.
 So, let's pick a rat, idk what further design, should be blue, handsome but cute too, any commision and any enough money at no priority, begin.
 What do you think?
 Oh yeah some latex (interupted) too, what the peck?
 I'm not done yet!

+Zoblatos: Pardon me, looks like that further blabber would get us Community Guideline Strike.
+You know..

 ### 6 Six.
 What's Happening Here?